Coronavirus Jobs Retention Scheme

 This scheme enables employers to “furlough” staff i.e. to have them not working but kept on payroll, and will cover a portion of salaries as well as employer pension and National Insurance contributions.
 Under the scheme announced by Chancellor Rishi Sunak, employers can claim a grant covering 80% of the wages for a furloughed employee, subject to a cap of £2,500 a month.
 Eligible employees include full-time, part-time, agency and zero-hour contracts.

-The Job Retention Scheme will now remain open until end March 2021 and we hope to have additional guidance soon.
-In the interim, you can download a Treasury factsheet here.
+The Job Retention Scheme will now remain open until end April 2021.
+You can download a Treasury factsheet here.

 You can read below key changes to the scheme: